The Pines Catholic Camp

-Summer Program
+Summer Camp Program (May – August)

+The summer camp program at The Pines is one of the largest and most robust among all the faith-based, Catholic camps in the country.
+Around 3,500 campers participate in the summer camp program, which begins in late May and runs until early August.

 Campers are kept busy all day with many different activities.
 These activities provide the youth with an opportunity to grow in their faith and friendships in an incredible outdoor setting.